Husayn Kharrazi

 Hossein Kharrazi Dehkordi (حسین خرازی دهکردی) (23 August 1957 – 27 February 1987) was an Iranian military officer who served as the commander of the IRGC's 14th Imam Hussein Division during the Iran–Iraq War.
-He supported the Iranian Revolution and after its victory, served and helped safeguarding it.
-He was engaged in many operations during the war, namely Dawn 8, in which he captured troops of Saddam's Republican Guard in al-Faw Peninsula; and in Operation Karbala-5 (also known as the Siege of Basra) commander of the vanguard forces.
-Kharrazi was killed by shrapnel from a mortar shell during the Siege of Basra.
+A partisan of the Iranian Revolution and notable commander in the Iran–Iraq War, Kharrazi participated in many battles and operations during the war, notablly the First Battle of al-Faw, which resulted in the capture of Iraq's Al-Faw Peninsula.
+In the Siege of Basra (also known as Operation Karbala 5), Kharrazi served as commander of the vanguard forces, and was killed by shrapnel from a mortar shell during the battle.

 History

 During his adolescence he was interested in religious publications.
 Kharrazi participated in religious congregations and learning theological subjects.
 His curiosity toward religious matters increased during the campaigns against the Pahlavis and he became more aware of the contemporary political circumstances.
 While performing his military service, Kharrazi was sent to Dhofar.
 He deserted the armed forces finally in 1978, according to the direction of Ruhollah Khomeini, and joined the revolutionaries.